JavisPeng/CenterNet-pytorch-detection-simple-tutorial/README.md

 after run the commands above, you will get a Serialized outfile "data.pth",it is a dict={'classes_name': classes_name, 'train': train, 'val': val}, and the data format of train or val just like [(img_path,[(bbox1,cls1),(bbox2,cls2),])..]

 ## train
-train a model from scrtch
+train a model from scratch
 ```python
 python main.py train
 ```